publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schII/ptV/m__us_usc_t8_s1255a.md

         The alien must establish that he—

-            (A) is admissible to the United States as an immigrant, except as otherwise provided under subsection (d)(2) of this section,
+            (A) is admissible to the United States as an immigrant, except as otherwise provided under subsection (d)(2),

             (B) has not been convicted of any felony or of three or more misdemeanors committed in the United States,